BorisKriuk/AlphaJet/README.md

 ## Key contributions

-**Hybrid GA / AD-VAE search.** A genetic algorithm operates over a 25-dimensional anatomical parameter space (span, sweep, taper, fineness ratio, fin geometry, engine placement, etc.).
-A small 3D Anatomically-Disentangled VAE is trained on synthetic jets to provide a learned shape prior and a differentiable latent representation.

-**Closed-form physics fitness.** Every fitness component is derived analytically rather than learned.
-The model includes parasite, induced, and wave drag (Korn–Mason), Breguet range, wing-bending stress at the root, longitudinal static margin, V-tail volume coefficient, wing loading, and a fuel-versus-payload volumetric packing check.

-**Topology-preserving evolution.** Five tail topologies — conventional, T-tail, cruciform, V-tail, and flying-wing — are seeded round-robin and protected by topology elitism, preventing premature collapse onto a single configuration.

-**Asymmetric fuselage modeling.** The fuselage is constructed with a blunter cockpit nose and a small droop, and a sharper tail cone with proper upsweep, rather than the symmetric body-of-revolution typical of toy generators.

-**Mount-aware geometry scoring.** Engines and horizontal stabilizers are scored on whether their bounding regions actually intersect the structure they claim to attach to (fuselage, fin, wing pylon).
-Floating components are penalized in fitness.

-**Constructive single-engine layout.** One-engine designs are generated with a rear-mounted nozzle protruding from the upswept tail cone, consistent with business-jet and pusher configurations.
+**1. Anatomy-disentangled latent search.**
+Most learned aircraft generators encode geometry into an opaque latent vector.
+AlphaJet instead trains a 3D VAE whose latent dimensions are tied to interpretable anatomical parameters — span, sweep, taper, fineness ratio, fin geometry, engine placement, and so on.
+The genetic algorithm then evolves directly in this disentangled space, so every mutation corresponds to a meaningful change in the aircraft rather than a random walk through a black-box manifold.

+**2. Topology-protected evolution across five tail configurations.**
+Standard GAs collapse onto a single dominant configuration within a few generations.
+AlphaJet seeds the population round-robin across five distinct tail topologies (conventional, T-tail, cruciform, V-tail, flying-wing) and enforces topology elitism, guaranteeing that each configuration is preserved and improved in parallel.
+The result is a Pareto-style comparison across topologies in a single run, instead of a single locally optimal shape.

+**3. Mount-aware fitness with hard envelope projection.**
-**Hard envelope projection.** The user-defined aircraft envelope and per-engine bounding box are projected onto every individual at every generation, guaranteeing that the final design fits the specified volume.
+Conventional shape generators happily produce aircraft with engines floating in mid-air or stabilizers detached from the fuselage.
+AlphaJet's fitness function explicitly checks that every component's bounding region intersects the structure it claims to attach to (fuselage, fin, wing pylon), and penalizes floating geometry.
+At the same time, the user-defined outer envelope and per-engine bounding box are projected onto every individual at every generation, so the evolved design is guaranteed to be both physically connected and dimensionally compliant.

-**Stagnation restarts.** When mean fitness plateaus, half of the population is replaced with fresh seeds drawn across all topologies, preventing the search from settling in narrow local minima.

-**Live streaming UI.** A Flask + Socket.IO backend pushes the voxel cloud and a full per-component fitness breakdown to a Three.js viewer after every generation.

 ---